GIU-GANs: Global Information Utilization for Generative Adversarial Networks: Introduction

-In the image generation task based on GANs, random noises are sampled to generate images by the generator, and Batch Normalization(BN) \cite{DBLP:conf/icml/IoffeS15} has become the core configuration of generators because of its stability training advantages.
-However, normalization also causes the generator to ignore the representation differences between different noises.
-To address this problem, we replace the BN in the generator with Representative Batch Normalization(RBN) \cite{DBLP:conf/cvpr/GaoHLCP21}.
-RBN introduces the formulation of centering calibration and Scaling calibration based on traditional BN.
-It compresses input features as representational features and enhances or suppresses them through learnable variables.
+In GAN-based image generation tasks, random noises are sampled to generate images by the generator, and BN \cite{DBLP:conf/icml/IoffeS15} has become the core configuration of generators because of its stability training advantages.
+However, normalization causes generators to ignore the representation differences between different noises.
+To address this problem, we replace the BN in the generator with Representative Batch Normalization (RBN) \cite{DBLP:conf/cvpr/GaoHLCP21}.
+RBN introduces the formulation of centering and scaling calibrations to conventional BN.
+RBN compresses input features as representational features and enhances or suppresses them through learnable variables.
 Through RBN, GANs can enhance or suppress the representativeness difference of different random noises to enhance the generated image quality.

-The contributions of this work can be summarized as follows:
+The contributions of this study can be summarized as follows.

 \begin{itemize} \item We design a new GIU module for GANs.
-The GIU module can make good use of the global information to improve the ability of GANs feature extraction and enhance the quality of the generated images. \item We introduce RBN for GANs to make the model pay more attention to the expression of representative features. \item We adopt two technologies, i.e. spectral normalization \cite{DBLP:conf/iclr/MiyatoKKY18} and WGAN-GP \cite{DBLP:conf/nips/GulrajaniAADC17} to stabilize the training of GANs and improve the quality of generated images. \end{itemize}
+The GIU module can exploit global information to improve the ability of GAN feature extraction and enhance the generated image quality. \item We introduce RBN to GANs for more focus on the expression of representative features. \item We adopt two technologies, spectral normalization \cite{DBLP:conf/iclr/MiyatoKKY18} and WGAN-GP \cite{DBLP:conf/nips/GulrajaniAADC17}, to stabilize the training of GANs and improve the generated image quality. \end{itemize}

-We compare our model with many classical GANs, i.e Deep Convolutional GANs (DCGANs) \cite{DBLP:journals/corr/RadfordMC15} Least Squares Generative Adversarial Networks (LSGANs) \cite{DBLP:conf/iccv/MaoLXLWS17}, WGAN-GP Spectrally Normalized GANs (SNGANs) \cite{DBLP:conf/iclr/MiyatoKKY18}, and Self-Attention Generative Adversarial Networks (SAGANs) \cite{DBLP:conf/icml/ZhangGMO19} on CIFAR-10 and CelebA datasets.
-Each GANs was trained 1 million times and the best model was selected to randomly generate 50k samples for comparison using the two evaluation indicators of Inception Score (IS) \cite{DBLP:conf/nips/SalimansGZCRCC16} and Frechet Inception Distance (FID) \cite{DBLP:conf/iccv/LiuLWT15}.
-A large number of experimental results prove that our model achieves state-of-the-art competitive performance.
+We compared our model with many classical GAN models, such as Deep Convolutional GANs (DCGANs) \cite{DBLP:journals/corr/RadfordMC15} LSGANs \cite{DBLP:conf/iccv/MaoLXLWS17}, WGAN-GP, SNGANs \cite{DBLP:conf/iclr/MiyatoKKY18}, and Self-Attention GANs (SAGANs) \cite{DBLP:conf/icml/ZhangGMO19} on CIFAR-10 and CelebA datasets.
+Each GAN was trained 1 million times, and all models generated 50,000 images every 100,000 times.
+The images were tested to calculate Inception Score (IS) \cite{DBLP:conf/nips/SalimansGZCRCC16} and Frechet Inception Distance (FID) \cite{DBLP:conf/iccv/LiuLWT15}.
+For all models, we selected the one with the best scores in 10 tests as the best model.